 - Social withdrawal

-Behavioral changes in the person addicted to the prescription amphetamine could include:
+Behavioral changes in people addicted to the prescription amphetamine may include:

 - Consuming the drug in nonprescribed doses and methods, such as snorting or injecting the drug dissolved in water

-- Taking the drug to be alert at a particular period of time
+- Taking the drug to be alert for a particular period of time

 - Stealing the drug or purchasing it from illegal sources

-- Continuing use of the drug despite its negative effects
+- Continuing to use drug despite its negative effects

 - Appetite suppression and unhealthy weight loss